Solar Panels in South Carolina

 Source: U.S. Energy Information Administration

-Most South Carolina homeowners going solar in 2026 are looking at a gross investment of $31,500 – $61,500 — with returns outperforming the national average.
-The payback period is in line with the national median.
+Most South Carolina homeowners going solar in 2026 are looking at a gross investment of $30,000 – $58,500 — with returns outperforming the national average.
+The payback period is roughly 2 years shorter than the US median.
 South Carolina offers a state income tax credit up to $3,500 (25% of cost, max $3,500 (SC I-335)), plus a property tax exemption on solar-added home value.

 Typical Solar Panel Installation